Drain or Reclaim?

 What about drain water discharge regulations?

-While regulations will make life difficult for cannabis cultivation facilities, we need to understand why these are being put into effect.
+While regulations will make life difficult for hydroponic cultivation facilities, we need to understand why these are being put into effect.
 Freshwater is a precious resource and must be conserved.
 High levels of nutrients being discharged into the environment have dramatic negative impacts, which can be seen from industrial agricultural practices.
 Wastewater treatment plants may have difficulty treating the high volume of nutrient-rich water from these hydroponic facilities and regulation must take this into account to maintain proper infrastructure.